-The knowledge base provides real-time, personalized customer experience to reach and retain customers.
-Check out this article to learn more about the knowledge base.
+The knowledge base provides a real-time, personalized customer experience to engage and retain customers.

-The NLP layer consists of two systems; NLU, Natural Language Understanding, and NLG, Natural Language Generation.
+The Natural language Processing (NLP) layer consists of two systems; Natural Language Understanding (NLU), and Natural Language Generation (NLG).
 The NLU system analyzes the different aspects of the language.
 While the NLG system maps the given input in natural language into a useful representation.

-To train a chatbot effectively, it needs data and AI.
-AI is what powers the chatbots to learn from the queries and text provided.
-Training a chatbot is an on-going process, so the data needs to be kept in a store for the chatbot to continue automated learning.
+To train your chatbot effectively, it needs data and AI.
+AI is what powers the chatbots to learn from the queries and text that is provided.
+Training a chatbot is an ongoing process, so the data needs to be kept in a store for the chatbot to continue automated learning.

 Why businesses need to consider Chatbots

-Chatbots are a business’ best-friend!
-They’re loyal, never call in sick, and work on the clock, without any breaks.
-They’re also affordable, fully customizable, and can facilitate any business.
-Here are a few reasons why businesses need to consider chatbots.
+They’re available 24/7, affordable, fully customizable, and can facilitate any business.
+Here are a few reasons why businesses need to consider them.

 The benefits of chatbots

-AI chatbots employ the use of machine learning to know people better.
+They use machine learning to know people better.
 They are therefore able to offer a personalized experience to customers based on the information that they gather.

-Chatbots respond to customers’ demands faster than human agents can.
+They respond to customers’ demands faster than human agents can.
 Due to the way they’re programmed, their precision provides customers with the information they need.
-A chatbot accelerates communication which leads to an increase in the number of purchases made.
-With chatbots, your service delivery is faster, and this efficiency is a crucial factor in enhancing the customer experience.
+It accelerates communication which leads to an increase in the number of purchases made, your service delivery is faster, and this enhances the customer experience.

-Since chatbots are machines, they don’t need breaks as humans do.
+Since they are machines, they don’t need breaks as humans do.
 They are alert 24/7 and are always working.
 Another advantage that the bots have is handling multiple requests and chats simultaneously without making a mistake.
-It's an absolute win-win situation.
-You can expend your human resources on other parts of your business to increase productivity while the bots support your customers on-demand.
-This saves their time and makes your teams much happier).

 P.S.
 Here’s our list of the 10 best chatbot features!

-Although it is impossible to replace humans with chatbots in customer service relations, some reports already show that using chatbots reduces the amount you spend on customer service by as much as 29%.
-It is also easier to develop a chatbot than it is to create an app.
-Startups and small businesses that do not have enough yet to fund a customer relations department would find chatbots useful.
+Although it is impossible to replace humans with chatbots in customer service, some reports already show that they reduce the amount you spend on customer service by as much as 29%.
+It is also easier to develop than it is to create an app.

-Customer support Chatbots can work round the clock to provide quick and relevant responses to a customer’s queries.
-This is, therefore, a factor in increasing the satisfaction of the customer at the business.
+Customer support Chatbots can work round the clock to provide quick and relevant responses to the customer’s queries.
 In a survey carried out in November 2017, 64% of 1000 US adults preferred getting help from a chatbot at any time of the day.
-43% of them claimed that the chatbots resold their complaints faster.
+43% of them claimed that they resolved the complaints faster.

 Types of Chatbots

-Based on the deployment platform, we have 3 types of chatbots;
+Based on the deployment platform, we have 3 types:

 When it comes to capability, we have:

-Rules-based chatbots, also known as linguistic-based chatbots, are an excellent tool for automating customer service for specific situations.
+Rules-based chatbots (or linguistic-based) are an excellent tool for automating customer service for specific situations.
 The conversation is driven by the use of particular keywords or through suggested responses.

-Rules-based chatbots use a basic form of Natural Language Processing.
+They use a basic form of Natural Language Processing.
 They create conversation flows using an if/then logic.
-It’s very much a black and white approach to conversing, so interactions are very structured.
+It’s very much a black-and-white approach to conversing, so interactions are very structured.
 At best, these types of chatbots work as an interactive FAQ section.

 However, Rules-based Chatbots have their drawbacks

-Rules-based chatbots are best-used for transactional interactions.
+They are best used for transactional interactions.
 It acts based on a set of defined rules.
 It’s a simple approach, to begin with, but it fails in handling more complex questions.

-An AI-powered chatbot is trained to function more or less on its own, by using a process known as Natural Language Processing, combined with artificial intelligence and the annotation of human data.
+An AI chatbot is trained to function more or less on its own, by using a process known as Natural Language Processing, combined with Artificial Intelligence (AI) and the annotation of human data.